Understanding Latent Diffusability via Fisher Geometry: Experimental Details

-\paragraph{NVAE}
+\textbf{NVAE}

-To obtain latent representations of the FFHQ dataset, we use a publicly available pretrained NVAE model trained on FFHQ.\footnote{We use the publicly available pretrained NVAE model: \url{https://github.com/NVlabs/NVAE}.} NVAE is a hierarchical variational autoencoder whose encoder produces multiple latent tensors at different spatial resolutions.
+To obtain latent representations of the FFHQ dataset, we use a publicly available pretrained NVAE model trained on FFHQ.\footnote{We use the publicly available pretrained NVAE model: \url{https://github.com/NVlabs/NVAE}; license: NVIDIA Source Code License.} NVAE is a hierarchical variational autoencoder whose encoder produces multiple latent tensors at different spatial resolutions.

 To maintain consistency with the pixel-space experiments, we use \(64 \times 64\) resolution images as input to the encoder.
 Although the pretrained NVAE model was originally trained on \(256 \times 256\) images, the encoder is fully convolutional and can therefore process inputs of different spatial resolutions without modifying the architecture.